checkedc/.github/profile/README.md

 ## About Checked C

-Checked C extends C with bounds checking and type-safety.
+Checked C extends C with bounds checking and improved type-safety.
 This helps developers write more secure systems code.
  * It is opt-in and backwards compatible.
 As a developer,  you add annotations and/or modify types to opt-in to bounds checking and type-safety.
  * All existing C code is valid Checked C code.
  * It supports incremental conversion of code.
 You can convert a few security-critical functions or your entire program, and do the conversion